Adoption Applications

 Will you place a dog with an inexperienced dog owner?

-Yes, however we will discuss with you the huge responsibility of owning a dog and how you can educate yourself in order to give your dog the care and direction that he/she needs.
-We may require a first time owner to take part in obedience classes to assure that the owner obtains that first level of instruction.
-You will see questions on our application form about your level of dog experience and we ask that you answer those questions honestly so we can better provide the support you will need as a first time dog owner.
+Yes, however, we will discuss with you the huge responsibility of having a dog and how you can educate yourself in order to give your dog the care and direction that he/she needs.
+We may require you to take part in obedience classes to ensure that you obtain that first level of instruction.
+You will see questions on our application form about your level of dog experience, and we ask that you answer those questions honestly so we can better provide the support you will need as a first time dog owner.

 Will you accept a dog into your program who is surrendered to you directly by the owner?